Amazon to raise average hourly pay by $1 to $19 in October – KION546

 AP Business Writer

 NEW YORK (AP) — Amazon says it’s raising its average starting pay for frontline workers from $18 to $19 a hour.
 That could help it attract more employees in a tight labor market as the holiday season approaches.
-The company said that beginning in October, warehouse and transportation workers would earn between $16 and $26 an hour, depending on their position and location in the U.S. The company did not immediately reply to a request for comment on whether the raise will impact all its frontline employees, who numbered roughly 1.5 million as of the end of June.
+The company said that beginning in October, warehouse and transportation workers would earn between $16 and $26 an hour, depending on their position and location in the U.S. The minimum wage at the Seattle-based e-commerce company, which employed roughly 1.5 million workers as of the end of June, will remain $15 an hour.
 Amazon had raised its average hourly pay to $18 an hour last year.
 It says the new raise would cost it $1 billion in the next year.